BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 {% include tip/tip.html %}

-The coin(s) selected for a transaction impact the derived on-chain address due to the nature of silent payments protocol.
+The coin(s) selected for a transaction determine the derived on-chain address due to the nature of silent payments protocol.
 The interface should avoid showing the on-chain address before the coin selection is done.

 {% include tip/close.html %}